 The best part of making your own granola is that you can mix in all sorts of different flavors!
 Here are a few suggestions:

 - After cooking, mix store-bought cereal into granola to make it less dense.
-Try mixing in cereal flakes at a ratio of 1 part granola to 2 parts cereal.
+Try mixing in cereal flakes, crispy rice, or whatever you enjoy!

-- Add flax seeds, sesame seeds, hemp hearts, pumpkin seeds, or chia seeds after the granola has cooked for some healthy omega fats and added fiber.
+- Add flax seeds, sesame seeds, hemp hearts, coconut flakes, or chia seeds after the granola has cooked for some healthy omega fats and added fiber.